Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

 we could split in into `Step.hs` and `Display.hs`.
 But still, if we would like to add a new object, we would have to edit *all* the functions.
 There would not be one single point to do it.
-Vice versa, the OOP solution would make it difficult to add a new function.
+Vice versa, the OOP solution (without [visitor pattern](http://en.wikipedia.org/wiki/Visitor_pattern)) would make it difficult to add a new function.
 We would have to edit the files of all derived classes.

 Perhaps this is not a big surprise.
 In OOP our code is structured by objects,